whoschek/bzfs/README.md

 **--no-stream**

-*  During replication, only replicate the most recent source snapshot of a dataset (using -i incrementals instead of -I incrementals), hence skip all intermediate source snapshots that may exist between that and the most recent common snapshot.
-If there is no common snapshot also skip all other source snapshots for the dataset, except for the most recent source snapshot.
+*  During replication, only replicate the most recent selected source snapshot of a dataset (using -i incrementals instead of -I incrementals), hence skip all intermediate source snapshots that may exist between that and the most recent common snapshot.
+If there is no common snapshot also skip all other source snapshots for the dataset, except for the most recent selected source snapshot.
 This option helps the destination to 'catch up' with the source ASAP, consuming a minimum of disk space, at the expense of reducing reliable options for rolling back to intermediate snapshots in the future.

 <!-- -->